 Khue joins our team all the way from Vietnam.
 With an M.A. degree in Interior Design from Sheffield Hallam University, Khue’s breadth of knowledge, based on her experiences working in the interior design world of Vietnam, has become a valuable resource for our entire firm.
 Her design work is characterized by empathy and awareness, the same traits she displays in her interpersonal communications.
 Khue not only works incredibly hard but plays hard too.
 She enjoys traveling, and while Europe has been her favorite destination to date, she’s looking forward next to exploring the various regions of Peru.

 After earning his Bachelor of Fine Arts from the University of Idaho, Masters of Architecture from the University of Utah, and obtaining a professional license, Robert founded the firm back in 1976.
-Having retired this past year (mostly), Robert continues to offer guidance and wisdom cultivated from an illustrious 55+ year career in the field of architecture.
+Robert continues to offer hands-on guidance and wisdom cultivated from an illustrious 55+ year career in the field of architecture.
 While Robert now has more time to devote to his other passions including jewelry making, silversmithing, cabinetmaking, welding, painting, sketching, and landscaping (just to name a paltry few), he still maintains a strong passion for both the field of architecture and the company he originally founded.

 We are on a constant quest for more eco-friendly designs.
-We are experienced with and knowledgeable of the LEED certification process, the State of Utah High Performance Building Standard, and the integration of cost-effective, energy-saving strategies into our projects.
+We are experienced with achieving all levels of LEED certification, the State of Utah High Performance Building Standard, and the integration of cost-effective, energy-saving strategies into our projects.
 For example, the Marriott Honors Residential Scholars Community on the University of Utah Campus is LEED Gold and performs 30% better than required by code.
 This translates to a savings of over $20,000 per year in utilities alone.

 Even our projects that do not require a LEED certification or compliance with energy standards, as best practice, include proper building orientation; natural daylighting and ventilation; well-insulated envelopes; building materials that are recycled, low embodied, and low emitting; and high-efficiency fixtures and equipment.